BossBravo/Trackmania2020_LastManStandingCup/README.md

 # Trackmania 2020 : Last Man Standing Cup
 Last man standing gamemode for Trackmania 2020.
 Original idea by https://twitter.com/LuckersTurbo

 The Last Man Standing cup mode consists of a series of races on multiple maps.
 When you finish a race in a bad position, you lose points substracted from your total.
 Servers might propose warmup races to get familiar with a map first.
+The more you have a bad position, the more points you lose.
 To win, you must be the last player with points.
 Once you are a finalist, if you finish a race last you will be eliminated.
 The cup mode ends once there is one player left.

 Settings are same than a cup mode, exept the _S_PointsLimit_ that became _S_PointsStartup_ :